 A step-by-step guide to enable the latest and test TLS version protocol 1.3

-Before implementation procedure, let’s take a look at what is TLS 1.3, how it differs from 1.2, history, and compatibility.
+Before the implementation procedure, let’s take a look at what is TLS 1.3, how it differs from 1.2, history, and compatibility.

 What is TLS 1.3?

-TLS (transport layer security) 1.3 is based on existing 1.2 specifications.
+TLS (transport layer security) 1.3 is based on the existing 1.2 specifications.
 It’s the latest TLS version protocol and aims to improve performance and security.

 To learn more, refer to this post by Filippo.

 Let’s take a look at the history of the TLS protocol.

 TLS protocol can be enabled on Web Servers, CDN, Load Balancers, and network edge devices.

 TLS 1.3 Browser Compatibility